devzendo/digimorse/README.md

 * So there's not a rapid-fire switching of conversation.

 What do I need to try it?
-* A fairly modern computer running Windows 10, macOS 10.15ish (Catalina, possibly Big Sur), or Ubuntu 16.xx LTS, 18.xx LTS, 20.xx LTS.
+* A fairly modern computer running Windows 10, macOS 10.15ish (High Sierra to Big Sur), or Ubuntu 16.xx LTS, 18.xx LTS, 20.xx LTS.
 * Sorry no Raspberry Pi yet - definitely considering a build for this.
 * An interface between the computer sound system and your amateur radio transceiver, e.g. Tigertronics SignaLink USB.